 - Make sure that that your iPhone is connected to the Internet

-- Make sure that Siri is set to the correct language (Settings > General > Siri > Language). iOS 10, this can be found on Settings > Siri & Search (or Siri) > Language
+- Make sure that Siri is set to the correct language (Settings > General > Siri > Language).
+For iOS 10 and above, find this in Settings > Siri & Search (or Siri) > Language

 - Some of the Siri features require you to use Location Services.
 You may want to turn on Location Services (Settings > Privacy > Location Services > Siri & Dictation)